Skip to content

 7. Record keeping

 Maintaining data is a critical component of an Integrated Mosquito Management program.
 GPS locations are important so that future technicians can access potential breeding sites.
 Maintaining data from year to year allows one to understand the trends in breeding.
-Data collection and maintenance is also needed for regulatory compliance.
+Data collection and maintenance are also needed for regulatory compliance.

 Contact Our Integrated Mosquito Management Experts